 Michael’s, “What the hell,” brought his maid, Maria, running into the living room.
-Maria’s gray hair was pulled into a tight bun.
-She’d been a nun, who fell in love with a priest, and they left their vocations to marry.
+Maria, gray hair pulled into a tight bun, had been a nun, who fell in love with a priest, and they left their vocations to marry.
 Michael was her first employer.

-Michael had a clump of black cock feathers in his hand from inside the parcel on his table.
+From inside the parcel on his table, Michael held a clump of black cock feathers.
 The contents stank like sewer gas.

 Maria gasped, “Mãe do Deus,” and brought her hands to her face.
 She crossed herself.

-Michael dropped the bloody mass back into the package, and Maria ran to the kitchen and brought some paper towels.
+Michael dropped the bloody mass back into the package, and Maria ran into the kitchen, bringing back paper towels.
 Michael wiped his hands.
 “Did you see who made the delivery?”

 Maria’s eyes followed Michael’s action.
 “No, Senhor.
 This is evil.”

-A sharp pain triggered in Michael’s skull and tears came to his eyes.
+A sharp pain triggered in Michael’s skull and tears came.
 He brought hands to his face.
 “Oh, God.”
 He hadn’t wiped off all the blood, and a smudge of red stained his forehead.

 Maria left, holding the bag at arm’s length.